meigwilym/aelodaeth2/readme.md

 Figure out business logic of how members join and pay for their subscription.

 Model the business logic in code and the database.

+Write the tests to validate the domain model.

 Create forms and controllers.
 Integrate with the app model.